99 Bottles of Beer: Lyrics

+Another option is to count back up by saying "Add one bottle to them all."

 Full-length recitals

 Singing all verses takes an extraordinarily long time.
 The American comedian Andy Kaufman used this for comedic effect early in his career when he actually sang all 100 verses.

 Atticus, a band from Knoxville, Tennessee, recorded a thirteen and a half minute live version of the song in its entirety at the Glasgow Cathouse in Scotland.
 It was included in the 2001 album Figment.
 Rich Stewart aka Homebrew Stew listed it as the number one drinking song out of 86 in an article for Modern Drunkard Magazine the following year.

 Mathematically inspired variants

 Donald Byrd has collected dozens of variants inspired by mathematical concepts and written by himself and others.

 (A subset of his collection has been published.)
 Byrd argues that the collection has pedagogic as well as amusement value.
 Among his variants are: